noonii/redstamp/README.md

 I know that the instructions were to do the newsletter, but I realized I wouldn't have a second chance to show some of what I am capable of.
 So, I decided to take this opportunity to showcase my work in raw form without using backend frameworks I'm most famliar with like (WordPress/Laravel).
 If you want to see that, then visit www.ovatiq.com

+*note* If I were creating an e-mail template, I would've used table/tr/th etc rather than div.

 # Instructions *important*

 1. Import redstamp.sql